mkarthikpai/PasswordManager/README.md

 # PasswordManager
-A react project is used to manage URL, username, and password.
+A vite react project is used to manage URLs, usernames, and passwords.
 In this project, the details are stored in local storage.